Definitions of fascism: Holocaust Encyclopedia

 The Holocaust Encyclopedia defines fascism as "a far-right political philosophy, or theory of government, that emerged in the early twentieth century.
-Fascism prioritizes the nation over the individual, who exists to serve the nation." and as "an ultranationalist, authoritarian political philosophy.
+Fascism prioritizes the nation over the individual, who exists to serve the nation", and as "an ultranationalist, authoritarian political philosophy.
 It combines elements of nationalism, militarism, economic self-sufficiency, and totalitarianism.
-It opposes communism, socialism, pluralism, individual rights and equality, and democratic government."
+It opposes communism, socialism, pluralism, individual rights and equality, and democratic government".

-When imbued explicitly and pre-dominantly with racist appeals to an implied racial empire, as in the case of Nazism, fascism takes on the tones of the Third Reich as opposed to the less intensively biocentric focus of—for example--Mussolini's italy or Franco's Spain, where racism may have been a notable element in the tone and substance of their messaging, but where the racial notions incentivizing the drive to Empire were somewhat less pronounced than in Germany.
+When imbued explicitly and pre-dominantly with racist appeals to an implied racial empire, as in the case of Nazism, fascism takes on the tones of the Third Reich as opposed to the fascism of Mussolini's Italy or Franco's Spain, where racism may have been a notable element in the tone and substance of their messaging, but where the racial notions incentivizing the drive to Empire were somewhat less pronounced than in Germany.
 The Holocaust Encyclopedia distinguishes the Nazi style of Fascism as a fully realized fascism or as 'fascism in action' or otherwise as 'German fascism'--a form of fascism that has a different quality than the other discriminatory and ultranationalist fascisms at the time.

 It exceeds the imprimatur of the Holocaust Encyclopedia to delineate this style of politics as anything other than 'Nazism,' and a reason for that may be that there are no other fully (and catastrophically) realized exemplars of this form of the Third Reich's mode of industrialized negative eugenic genocide as the methodological hallmark of an achieved global empire.
 However, a generic term to distinguish this style of politics—hovering somewhere between fascism and totalitarianism, with an extra-emphasis on the component of racism as a unifying factor within the system—is 'palingenetic ultranationalism' coined by Roger Griffin to describe a new consensus amongst scholars of fascism on this dimension, whose work has its own section amongst the scholars below.

+Longman Dictionary of Contemporary English

+Longman Dictionary of Contemporary English (5th edition) defines fascism as "a right-wing political system in which people’s lives are completely controlled by the state and no political opposition is allowed."

+Macmillan English Dictionary for Advanced Learners

+Macmillan English Dictionary for Advanced Learners of American English (2002) defines fascism as "a very right-wing political system in which the government is very powerful and controls society and the economy completely, not allowing any opposition, as was practiced in Italy and Germany in the 1930s and 40s."

+Macquarie Dictionary

+The first edition (1981) of the Macquarie Dictionary includes the following in its definitions of fascism: "a governmental system with strong centralised power, permitting no opposition or criticism, controlling all affairs of the nation (industrial, commercial, etc.), emphasising an aggressive nationalism, and (often) anticommunist" and, "any extreme right-wing ideology, esp. one involving racialism".